fish-quant/fq-imjoy/docs/fq-load-data.md

 !!! info
     Most specified parameters (except the channel list), will be stored and reused when you launch ImJoy the next time.

+## Demo data

+Already processed demo data is available from within the FISH-quant interface, when you press on the button `Get zipped (demo) data`.

+Pressing this button will download these data, and pre-fill the necessary fields in the user-interface.

 ## Typical workflow

 ### Data specifications